 A new month means a new featured author!
 Kara Miller wrote “A Tale of Two Bunnies” which won first place for the 15-18 age group of Rainbow Resource’s writing contest!
-Her story tells us what consequences one may face when they tell a lie and let’s just say I’m glad I’m not in the main character’s shoes!
+Her story tells us what consequences one may face when they tell a lie and let’s just say we’re glad we’re not in the main character’s shoes!

 Kara’s story introduces us to our two main characters: Fluff and Bluff who live in cottages opposite each other on the meadow.
 They each have their own garden but they are polar opposites.
 Bluff’s plot tends to be empty while Fluff always makes sure to keep his garden in tip-top shape.